Last chance for school children to design a seizure first aid poster and win £125

 This free resource is available on the Times Educational Supplement (TES) website.
 It explores some exciting facts about the brain, what causes a seizure and how to care for someone who is having a tonic clonic seizure.

 There have been over 250 downloads of the assembly and the team are thrilled with the response.
-You can download the assembly here.

 The team received a touching email from a Head teacher, recognising the need for education about seizure first aid.
 They had a child in their school who had recently been diagnosed with epilepsy and they were planning on delivering the assembly to the whole school to help them understand his condition and what to do if he has a seizure at school.